Raid on Cartagena de Indias (1697)

-The Raid on Cartagena de Indias was a successful attack by the French on the fortified city of Cartagena de Indias, on 6 May 1697, as part of the War of the Grand Alliance.
+The raid on Cartagena de Indias was a successful attack by the French on the fortified city of Cartagena de Indias, on 6 May 1697, as part of the War of the Grand Alliance.

 Background

 By 1695, the French Navy had declined to the point that it could no longer face the English and Dutch in an open sea battle and therefore had switched to privateering – guerre de course.
 Bernard Desjean, Baron de Pointis, active in the Caribbean from the beginning of the war, was able to convince King Louis XIV of France to let him try a daring attack on the richest city of the region, Cartagena, in present-day Colombia.

 Raid

 He received command of a fleet of seven capital ships, three frigates, and some smaller vessels.
 The squadron left from Brest, France, on 7 January 1697, and arrived at Saint-Domingue in the West Indies on 3 March.
 Pointis requested assistance from governor Jean du Casse, who gave his support only reluctantly, as he preferred an attack on Portobelo.
 One month later, a fleet with 1,200 soldiers and 650 buccaneers appeared before Cartagena.

-The renowned Spanish defences were not what they had once been, and Pointis conquered both fortresses which defended Cartagena relatively easily, losing only sixty men.
-Between 6 and 24 May the French plundered the city, accumulating loot valued at ten to twenty million livres.
+The renowned Spanish defences were not what they had once been, and Pointis captured both fortresses which defended Cartagena relatively easily, losing only sixty men.
+Between 6 May and 24 May 1697 the French plundered the city, accumulating loot valued at ten to twenty million livres.

 Pointis then set sail directly for France, cheating his buccaneer allies of their promised share of the loot.
-Outraged, the buccaneers returned and plundered the city once more, this time untempered by the French regular soldiers, in an orgy of rape, extortion and murder.
+Outraged, the buccaneers returned and plundered the city once more, this time not tempered by Pointis, committing rape, extortion and murder.